AlexWendland/public-note/OMSCS/CS6250/Week 0 - Assumed knowledge.md

 | 10.40.55.0 | 24          | R1        |
 | 10.20.0.0  | 16          | R2        |

 the first entry would say any IP address matching the first 24 bits or the first 3 decimals of the IP address go here whereas the second entry says any address matching the first 16 bits or 2 decimals then go here.
-The second entry is called router summerization.
-It is actually referring to a lot of sub nets but groups them all index one entry as the first step is always to go to a single router.
+The second entry is called [[Route summarization|route summarization]].
+It is actually referring to a lot of [[Subnets|subnets]] but groups them all index one entry as the first step is always to go to a single router.
 This can only be done if you arrange your IP addresses in a hierarchical manner.

 You can set a default route - this is one that matches on 0 bits.
 Then instead of dropping any unknown address you instead send it to the default route.